Usain Bolt & Girlfriend Kasi Bennett Are Expecting First Child

 While Bolt dedicated his twenties to athletic dominance, the olympian was always clear that he would settle down and have children as he got older.
 He told People shortly after the 2016 Olympics in Rio de Janeiro that he wanted as many as three kids, but had to find the right person.

 “We just got really serious, we are taking it one step at a time,” Bolt said in the interview.
 “I definitely want a family, though.
 For me, over the years, I’ve waited because I want to make sure it’s the right person.
-I’ve always said I want three kids.
-The other day I hung out with my buddy who has three kids and it was crazy.
-I was like, ‘Hmmmm do I really want 3 kids?’
-But yes, yes I do.
-I’m sure of it.”
+I’ve always said I want three kids… I’m sure of it.”

 In 2017, Bolt officially retired from competition after becoming the only sprinter to ever win Olympic gold in the 100m and 200m dashes in three consecutive Games.
 In retirement, he attempted a career as a professional soccer player before stepping back in early 2019 to focus on his business engagements.
 Bennett is currently the managing director of Elevate Marketing House Ltd., and works with Project Case, the non-profit organization she founded to aid children in Jamaica.